 Gender-based violence remained a serious concern.
 In 2016 an Asia Foundation study found that 59 percent of girls and women between the ages of 15 and 49 had experienced sexual or physical violence at the hands of an intimate partner and that 14 percent of girls and women had been raped by someone other than a partner.
 In this context, local NGOs viewed the law requiring that domestic violence cases be reported to the police and handled in the formal judicial system as having a positive effect by encouraging victims of domestic violence to report their cases to police.
-In a July sexual abuse case, the Suai district court found that a man had sexual intercourse five times with a 13-year-old minor and imposed a prison sentence of 15 years.

 The Ministry of Social Solidarity and Inclusion is charged with assisting victims of domestic violence.
 Due to staff shortages, the ministry had difficulty responding to all cases.
 To deal with this problem, the ministry worked closely with local NGOs and service providers to offer assistance.
 Local NGOs operated shelters; however, demand for these services exceeded capacity.
-Local and international civil society partnered with government to deliver public education and training to police and the military about combatting gender-based violence.
+Local and international civil society collaborated with government to deliver public education and training to police and the military about combatting gender-based violence.